Therapy Dog Program

 Interested in finding out if your dog could become part of the Therapy Dog Program at IU Health North Hospital?

 All participating dogs must be registered with a national organization, such as Therapy Dog International or Pet Partners, before being considered for our volunteer program at IU Health North Hospital.
-Once certified, interested volunteers may contact the IU Health North Hospital volunteer coordinator at email@example.com or 317.688.2927.
+Once certified, interested volunteers may contact the IU Health North Hospital volunteer services office at 317.688.2927.